geojax/MythOS/README.md

 in the middle of your writing.
 Tip: Use at the beginning of new paragraphs so that players can easily see the new text pop up when they press enter.

+Use a \\T to turn on the typewriter effect.
+\\t turns off the effect.